mathigon/textbooks/content/codes/content.md

 | 432 | [[400]] | [[30]] | [[2]] |
 | 907 | [[900]] | [[0]] | [[7]] |

+To find the value of a base ten number, we add up the values of each digit!

 ---

-Recall that binary numbers do not operate on the base ten number system, but a base-two number system.
-They do not have ten possible digit values, they only have [[2|1|5]].
+Binary numbers work very similarly except they use a base-two number system.
+So instead of ten possible digit values, they only have [[2|1|5]].
 In base-ten, each digit value increases by a multiple of ten (e.g. one hundred is ten times ten).
 However in binary, each digit value increases by a multiple of [[2]].

-Let's examine the binary number that is 5 consecutive 1s.
+Let's examine the binary number _{.ns.g}11111_, that is 5 consecutive 1s.
 How much is each digit worth?

 | __{.m-red}digit__ | 1 | 1 | 1 | 1 | 1 |
 | __{.m-green}digit value__   | [[16]] | [[8]] | [[4]] | [[2]] | [[1]] |